awsdocs/amazon-opensearch-service-developer-guide/doc_source/integrations.md

 12.345.678.91 - [10/Oct/2000:14:56:14 -0700] "GET /some-file.jpg"
 ```

 Upload the file to the `logs` folder of your S3 bucket\.
-For instructions, see [Upload an object to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For instructions, see [Upload an object to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 Then use the OpenSearch Service console or OpenSearch Dashboards to verify that the `lambda-s3-index` index contains two documents\.
 You can also make a standard search request: